doylefermi/nap-alert/README.md

 Dependencies
 -------------------

-The code was run with OpenCV 2.4.3 and Python 2.7
+The code was run with OpenCV 3 and Python 3
-The following python modules should be downoaded and installed: numpy (version 1.7.0)
+The following python modules should be downoaded and installed:
+- numpy
-Python Imaging Library PIL (free version 1.1.7)
+- Python Imaging Library PIL (Pillow)
+Run `pip install -r requirements.txt` to install them.

 Code Overview
 -------------